 Risk Management Tools & Resources

 Ambulatory healthcare facilities — such as clinics, surgery centers, medical offices, and dental offices — must make concerted efforts to prevent and control the spread of infectious diseases and outbreaks.
-As more patient care services have shifted from inpatient to outpatient settings, the importance of infection prevention and control (IPC) has become more pronounced — and, in the wake of the COVID-19 pandemic, concerns about IPC have reached new heights.
+As more patient care services have shifted from inpatient to outpatient settings, the importance of infection prevention and control (IPC) has become more pronounced.

-Healthcare providers and staff members should consider the following risk management strategies related to medical/dental instruments and devices as part of their overall IPC plan.1
+Healthcare providers and staff members should consider the following risk management strategies related to instruments and devices as part of their overall IPC plan.1

-Strategies for Reprocessing Reusable Medical/Dental Instruments and Devices
+Strategies for Reprocessing Reusable Instruments and Devices

 • Make sure that reusable instruments and devices are clearly differentiated from single-use disposable devices.
+Reinforce to providers and staff members that single-use disposable devices should not be reused under any circumstances.

 • For each reusable instrument or device, determine the level of disinfection or sterilization needed.
 The level will depend on how the item is used.2